gaehlerm/SoftwareEngineering/README.md

 -	Make some code examples where appropriate

 # 2. Table of content

+// figure out how to sort the different chapters and sections

 - [1.
 Introduction to software engineering](#1-introduction-to-software-engineering)
 - [2.
 Table of content](#2-table-of-content)